-The Surface Range Extender is designed to measure a metal surface's temperature and get maximum radio range (it is a variant of the Pipe Range Extender).
+The Surface Range Extender is designed to measure a metal surface's temperature and get maximum radio range.
+The Pipe Range Extender is a variant of the Surface Range Extender.

 Placing a sensor flat on the metal gives a very good measurement of the surface temperature.
-Still, as metal absorbs a lot of the RF energy, the radio range is severely degraded.
+Still, as metal absorbs much of the RF energy, the radio range is severely degraded.

-The surface range extender solves this by the use of a range extender embedded in a sensor accessory.
-The sensor is placed flat on metal, with the range extender lifted up from the metal surface.
-This design allows the radio waves to propagate better, hence achieving maximum range combined with great thermal coupling to the surface for accurate temperature measurements.
+The surface range extender solves this by using a range extender embedded in a sensor accessory.
+The sensor is placed flat on metal, with the range extender lifted from the metal surface.
+This design allows the radio waves to propagate better, achieving maximum range combined with great thermal coupling to the surface for accurate temperature measurements.

 - Monitoring of motors and bearings, a temperature increase indicates maintenance needed.

-- Monitoring of high-energy electric contacts (e.g., Smart Grid), temperature increase indicates overload or too high contact resistance.
+- Monitoring high-energy electric contacts (e.g., Smart Grid).
+Temperature increase indicates overload or too high contact resistance.

 - Monitoring of transformers, high temperature indicates an overload